-Monash made the transition to MD on the basis that current requirements in medical workforce require higher level of research skills and critical thinking as well as greater emphasis on patient safety.
-Monash MD was designed in close consultation with doctors, health care professionals, and leaders in the health and research sectors to provide the scientific background and clinical expertise to ensure that Monash Medical graduates are prepared for their future as a competent doctor.
+Monash made the transition to medicine course on the basis that current requirements in medical workforce require higher level of research skills and critical thinking as well as greater emphasis on patient safety.
+Monash medicine course was designed in close consultation with doctors, health care professionals, and leaders in the health and research sectors to provide the scientific background and clinical expertise to ensure that Monash Medical graduates are prepared for their future as a competent doctor.

-Bachelor of Medical Science and Doctor of Medicine (MD) at Jeffrey Cheah School of Medicine and Health Sciences, Monash University Malaysia is a five-year undergraduate medical course designed to deliver an equivalent program to that of the Australia-based Medicine program.
+Bachelor of Medical Science and Doctor of Medicine at Jeffrey Cheah School of Medicine and Health Sciences, Monash University Malaysia is a five-year undergraduate medical course designed to deliver an equivalent program to that of the Australia-based Medicine program.
 The entry criteria, learning outcomes and the assessments including marking standards are the same as those in the Clayton campus in Australia.
-After completing the program, students will be awarded the MD by Monash University.
+After completing the program, students will be awarded the Bachelor of Medical Science and Doctor of Medicine by Monash University.